Windsor Castle: 1992 fire

 On 20 November 1992, a major fire occurred at Windsor Castle, lasting for 15 hours and causing widespread damage to the Upper Ward.
 The Private Chapel in the north-east corner of the State Apartments was being renovated as part of a long term programme of work within the castle, and it is believed that one of the spotlights being used in the work set fire to a curtain by the altar during the morning.
 The fire spread quickly and destroyed nine of the principal state rooms and severely damaged more than 100 others.
-Fire-fighters applied water to contain the blaze, whilst castle staff attempted to rescue the precious artworks from the castle.
+Fire-fighters applied water to contain the blaze, while castle staff attempted to rescue the precious artworks from the castle.
 Many of the rooms closest to the fire had been emptied as part of the renovation work, and this contributed to the successful evacuation of most of the collection.

 The fire spread through the roof voids and efforts continued through the night to contain the blaze, at great risk to the 200 fire-fighters involved.
 It was not until late afternoon that the blaze began to come under control, although the fire continued during the night before being officially declared extinguished the next morning.
 Along with the fire and smoke damage, one of the unintended effects of the fire-fighting was the considerable water damage to the castle; more than 1.5 million gallons of water were used to extinguish it, which in many ways caused more complex restoration problems than the fire.

 Two major issues for Windsor Castle emerged following the fire.
 The first was a political debate in Britain as to who should pay for the repairs.
 Traditionally, as the property of the Crown, Windsor Castle was maintained, and if necessary repaired, by the British government in exchange for the profits made by the Crown Estate.
 Furthermore, like other occupied royal palaces, it was not insured on grounds of economy.
 At the time of the fire, however, the British press strongly argued in favour of the Queen herself being required to pay for the repairs from her private income.
 A solution was found in which the restoration work would be paid for by opening Buckingham Palace to the public at selected times of the year, and by introducing new charges for public access to the parkland surrounding Windsor.
 The second major issue concerned how to repair the castle.
 Some suggested that the damaged rooms should be restored to their original appearance, but others favoured repairing the castle so as to incorporate modern designs.
 The decision was taken to largely follow the pre-fire architecture with some changes to reflect modern tastes and cost, but fresh questions emerged over whether the restoration should be undertaken to "authentic" or "equivalent" restoration standards.
 Modern methods were used at Windsor to reproduce the equivalent pre-fire appearance, partially due to the cost.
 The restoration programme was completed in 1997 at a total cost of £37 million (£67 million in 2015 terms).